Shadow AI in Delivery: Risk, reality and the right path

 1. The Policy Purist

 You have decided not to engage with AI until your organisation releases an approved solution.
-You are waiting for the official tooling, the governance sign-off, the internal training.
+You are waiting for the official tooling, the governance sign-off and the internal training.

-This approach is principled.
-It protects you from accidental exposure and keeps you comfortably aligned with policy.
+This stance is principled.
+It protects you from accidental exposure and keeps you fully aligned with policy.

-However, there is a quiet trade-off.
-While you are waiting, others are building literacy.
-They are learning how prompts influence output, where AI adds value and where it confidently invents nonsense.
-When enterprise tools do arrive, those who have developed that understanding will adapt more quickly.
+But there is a trade-off.
+While you wait, others are building literacy.
+They are learning how prompts shape output, where AI genuinely adds value and where it confidently invents nonsense.
+When enterprise tools eventually arrive, those who have developed that understanding will adapt faster.

 2. The Shadow AI Operator

 You are experimenting.
 Not recklessly.
 Not carelessly.
-Simply pragmatically.
+Pragmatically.

-You might use AI to help structure a client update, refine the tone or sense-check a complex explanation.
-You intend to sanitise the data first.
+You use AI to structure updates, refine tone or sense-check complex explanations.
+You intend to sanitise data first.
 But without structured, repeatable exports, good intentions collapse under time pressure.
-You copy and paste.
-You press enter.
-Only afterwards do you realise an extra column or sensitive detail came along for the ride.
+You copy, paste and move on.

 3. The Strategic Delivery Architect

-There is a third type.
-One who accepts that AI is here.
-Respects that governance takes time.
-And focuses on what you can control in the meantime.
+You accept that AI is here.
+You respect that governance takes time.
+And you refuse to sit still in the meantime.

 A structured path to using AI properly

-This model is for the Strategic Delivery Architect.
-The delivery lead who wants to use AI properly, within organisational boundaries, and be able to defend that decision if challenged.
+This model is for the Delivery leader who wants to use AI properly, within organisational boundaries, and be able to defend that decision if challenged.

 Before introducing any new technology, you need visibility.

-Most delivery leaders underestimate how much of their time disappears into repeatable admin.
-The first step is to audit your workload over a defined period, ideally two weeks.
+Most Delivery leaders underestimate how much of their week disappears into repeatable admin.
+Audit your workload over a defined period and look at it from a few different angles:

-Once you understand where the time drains are, resist the urge to jump straight to AI.
+Once you understand where the time drains are, fix the system you already run Delivery on.

 • Standardising status definitions across teams